rob550-docs/rob550-docs.github.io/docs/botlab/checkpoints/checkpoint2.md

 In these tasks, you’ll run the slam program in localization-only mode using a saved map.
 Use the ground-truth maps provided with the sensor logs.
 You can run slam using:
 ```
-$ ./slam --localization-only <filename>
+$ ./mbot_slam --localization-only <filename>
 ```

-To test the action model only, you can run in action-only mode with localization-only turned on:
+To test the action model only, you can run in action-only mode:
 ```
-$ ./slam --localization-only <filename> --action-only
+$ ./mbot_slam --action-only
 ```

 ### Task 2.2.1 Action Model